 Contact Peter Lee email@example.com for details of the next meeting.

-The February meetings of this group are on Wednesday February 14th and 28th at 2pm at the White Lion, Beeston.
+The April meetings of this group are on Wednesday 11th April and 25th April.at 2pm at the White Lion, Beeston.

 Wine Appreciation Group Three